marcelfonteles/flutter-app-01/README.md

 # quizz_app

 A new Learning Flutter project. \
-This code was built while watching this Udemy Course: https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/
+This code was built while watching section 2 of this Udemy Course: https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/. \
+This project was finish!

 ## Getting Started